santanupattanayak/santanupattanayak.github.io/_posts/2025-08-02-Alignment-and-Reinforcement-Learning-Human-Feedback-in-LLMs.md

 The hyperparameter $$\beta$$ balances the reward maximization objective and the objective to prevent too much deviation of the model parameters from the SFT model capture through the KL divergence of the policies.
 The reward for completion $$y$$ given query $$x$$ which we have denoted by  $$r_{\phi}(x,y)$$ is generally computed from a trained reward model.
 Since the reward model assigns a score at the end of the completion of $$y$$ there isn't any reward after each token generation.

+There are few differences between the PPO objective shown above modified for alignment from the traditional RL PPO objective.

+1. The reward from reward model is used directly and the formulation doesn't have any baseline subtraction from reward to work with Advantages.
+2. The KL divergence in standard PPO is with respect to old policy $$\pi_{old}$$, which constraints the updates for exploration stability.
+In Alignment objective the KL divergence is with respect to the SFT model $$\pi_{SFT}$$ which ensures that the aligned model is not too different from the SFT model.

 ## Training the Reward Model